willowbk/willowbk.github.io/_pages/about.md

 Epidemiology
 ====
 A clear example of a complex network in the life sciences is one which describes a geographical region through which a pathogen might spread.
+This could be the network of all major cities in the world, with dynamical links representing traffic between each city, or the network of all major airports, etc. Such a model has been developed in [this paper](http://www.pnas.org/content/106/40/16897.short) where it has been shown that there is a critical value for the infection probability, $\beta$, given by

+\begin{aligned}
+\beta_\text{critical} \propto \langle k \rangle.
+\end{aligned}

-This could be the network of all major cities in the world, with dynamical links representing traffic between each city, or the network of all major airports, etc. Although this is a dynamic network with time-dependent properties upon which the disease spreads, random walk sampling is indeed applicable given a "rapid-enough" sampling process.
-Such a network has been sampled both in [this poster](https://willowbk.github.io/talks/NetworkInferencePoster) and [this paper](https://willowbk.github.io/publication/RapidBayesianInference) and the fraction of nodes (cities) infected accurately estimated.
+Although this is a dynamic network with time-dependent properties upon which the disease spreads, random walk sampling is indeed applicable given a "rapid-enough" sampling process. this network has been sampled both in [this poster](https://willowbk.github.io/talks/NetworkInferencePoster) and [this paper](https://willowbk.github.io/publication/RapidBayesianInference) and the fraction of nodes (cities) infected accurately estimated.
 This then suggests a new method for tracking the spread of diseases such as the recent Ebola outbreak.